bradley-adams/gainline/ui/README.md

 ## ToDos:

--   Use the Delete endpoints for Competitions, Seasons, Games and Teams.
+-   Use the Delete endpoints for Seasons, Games and Teams.
 -   Breadcrumb to navigate out of the depths like games etc.
 -   Better teams in season selector.
 Giant dropdown select is rough atm.
 -   Better display of teams in season.